-Applicants for the M.A. degree should contact the GTU Admissions Office directly with questions and application materials.
+Applicants for the M.A. degree should contact the GTU Admissions Office directly regarding questions and application materials.
 See the GTU website (www.gtu.edu) for specific application instructions.

-\ Students are encouraged to apply before the February 1st deadline to receive consideration for some institutional grants.
+\ Students are encouraged to apply by the March 1st deadline to receive consideration for some institutional grants.